GabeScott/standard-works-vault/General Conference/1988 April - Because of Your Steadiness.md

 We won’t talk about home teaching visits or lessons first.
 We’ll talk about our families for a while.
 We’ll find that some of them are struggling.
 And that will humble us, knowing that the Lord is counting on us.
 We might talk about what we know the bishop and the Relief Society and some neighbors are doing to help.
 And we might talk about some things we have done and could do.

 Then, we’ll get around to talking about one family and what we might teach them.
-I’ll push the April Ensign across the table to you, opened to the First Presidency message from President Benson.
+I’ll push the April *Ensign* across the table to you, opened to the First Presidency message from President Benson.
 You look down and see the title, “Seek the Spirit of the Lord.”
 That looks like the perfect lesson, doesn’t it?
 There’s only the mom and dad at home.
 They worry about her health problems, wondering if they’re doing all they can and should.
 On top of that, they probably aren’t sleeping much because of their son.
 He’s still in the same town, but he’s living with his friends.
 He won’t be there when we call, but he’ll be in their minds, and what he’s doing and not doing will be tearing at their hearts.
 They’ll be wondering what they can do for him.
 If people ever wanted and needed the Spirit of the Lord, these folks do.

 Let’s agree that we’ll both prepare the lesson.
 But I think they have such respect for you that you ought to take the lead.
 We can’t do them any good unless the Holy Ghost is with us, so I guess we’d better do more than prepare the lesson.
 We’d better prepare ourselves.

 First, the Holy Ghost can’t be with us unless we’re clean.
 I admire the way you try to watch what you say and do, even what you think.
 I guess when the Lord tells us to watch over the Church, that means watching over ourselves too.
 Let’s read this quotation from President George Q. Cannon I keep handy.
 And let’s agree that we’ll try to follow it:

 “Some people have an idea that because they have entered the waters of baptism and repented of their sins then that is an end of it.
 What a mistake!
 We need to have this spirit of repentance continually; we need to pray to God to show us our conduct every day.
 Every night before we retire to rest we should review the thoughts, words, and acts of the day and then repent of everything we have done that is wrong or that has grieved the Holy Spirit.
-Live this way every day and endeavor to progress every day” (Gospel Truth, Jerreld L. Newquist, ed., Salt Lake City: Deseret Book Co., 1987, p.
+Live this way every day and endeavor to progress every day” (*Gospel Truth,* Jerreld L. Newquist, ed., Salt Lake City: Deseret Book Co., 1987, p.
 129).

 Second, let’s pray both for forgiveness and to get answers about what to do for the family.
 It would help if, when we go, we tell them that the Holy Ghost can guide them; it has already guided us to do something for them.
 If we pray and then feel that prompting and act on it, what we do may be more important than anything we say.
 Maybe our finding out how to help them will lead them to find out what more they can do for their son.

 Let’s agree that we’ll include both the parents and their children in our personal prayers, and we’ll plead for the Holy Ghost to help us teach.
-You remember the promise, “And the Spirit shall be given unto you by the prayer of faith; and if ye receive not the Spirit ye shall not teach” (D&C 42:14).
+You remember the promise, “And the Spirit shall be given unto you by the prayer of faith; and if ye receive not the Spirit ye shall not teach” ([[D&C 42.14|D&C 42:14]]).
 That really fits us, doesn’t it?

 Third, we’re going to be teaching a gospel principle, so we’d better study and ponder the scriptures.
-You remember that the Lord said, “Teach the principles of my gospel, which are in the Bible and the Book of Mormon, in the which is the fulness of the gospel” (D&C 42:12).
+You remember that the Lord said, “Teach the principles of my gospel, which are in the Bible and the Book of Mormon, in the which is the fulness of the gospel” ([[D&C 42.12|D&C 42:12]]).
 I know you’ve been reading the Book of Mormon regularly.
 So have I. Why don’t we think about our family and the gifts of the Spirit while we read?
 If we do, I’m sure that we’ll understand and feel some things that are new to us.
 And we’ll teach and bear testimony in their home with more power.

 It won’t hurt to bear testimony from our own experience that we felt the Spirit while we read the scriptures.
 Then they may try reading and pondering.
 If they do, they’ll get the prompting of the Holy Ghost for themselves.
 And that will help them more than just feeling it when we’re there.